 Pastoral support

-A detailed checklist to assess your pastoral offer can be found in the International Recruitment Toolkit (page 62).
+A detailed checklist to assess your pastoral offer can be found in the International Recruitment Toolkit as well as further tips, good practice examples and a checklist for more pastoral support ideas.

 Buddying